-Concerns should be raised with either the class teacher or headteacher.
+Concerns can be raised with either the class teacher, tutor, head of department, head of year, senior leader or the Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

-Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.
+Complainants should not approach individual governors to raise concerns or complaints as it may prevent them from considering complaints at Stage 2 of the procedure.

-Complaints against school staff (except the headteacher) should be made in the first instance, to the Headteacher via the school.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school.
+Complaints that involve or are about the Headteacher should be addressed to The Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to The Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.